-We are pleased that you have chosen the MaxNAS.
+Thank you for choosing Micronet MaxNAS/SmartNAS.
 Our systems are designed for speed, reliability, compatibility, and performance.
 We think you will find the system easy to install, and a productive addition to your computer system.
-Please take a moment to register your product online at www.MicroNet.com.

 This manual presumes that you are familiar with standard computer operations; this includes copying files, opening documents, clicking with the mouse, and organizing files or folders within other folders.
 If you are unfamiliar with these operations, please consult the User's Guide that was supplied with your computer system.
 Your computer dealer and local user's groups are also good sources of information.
 After you are comfortable with the operation of your computer, continue reading this manual which describes hardware installation and operation.